| Title: | Understand Individual-Level Variation in Infectious Disease Transmission |

 A |

-vector of length 2, the unadjusted (R
+A named numeric vector of length 2, the unadjusted (R)

-and network adjusted (R_net
+and network adjusted (R_net) estimates of .

-# example using NATSAL data calc_network_R( mean_num_contact = 14.1, sd_num_contact = 69.6, infect_duration = 1, prob_transmission = 1, age_range = c(16, 74) )
+# example using NATSAL data calc_network_R( mean_num_contact = 14.1, sd_num_contact = 69.6, infect_duration = 1, prob_transmission = 1, age_range = c(16, 74) )# example using NATSAL data calc_network_R( mean_num_contact = 14.1, sd_num_contact = 69.6, infect_duration = 1, prob_transmission = 1, age_range = c(16, 74) )

-is the number of simulations run when generating random samples or
+NSIM is the number of simulations run when generating random samples or

 branching process simulation replicates.

-FINITE_INF NSIM
+FINITE_INF NSIMFINITE_INF NSIM

-An object of class numeric
+An object of class numeric of length 1.

-An object of class numeric
+An object of class numeric of length 1.

-Density of the poisson-lognormal compound distribution
+Density of the Poisson-lognormal compound distribution

-dpoislnorm(x, meanlog, sdlog)
+dpoislnorm(x, meanlog, sdlog)dpoislnorm(x, meanlog, sdlog)

 x |